lowRISC/opentitan/hw/ip/aes/doc/_index.md

 Once the start key for decryption has been computed, it is stored in a dedicated internal register for later use.
 The AES unit can then switch between decryption and encryption without additional overhead.

-For encryption or if the mode is set to CTR, there is no such initial delay upon changing the key.
+For encryption or if the mode is set to CFB, OFB or CTR, there is no such initial delay upon changing the key.
 If the next operation after a key switch is ECB or CBC **decryption**, the AES unit automatically initiates a key expansion using the key schedule first (to generate the start key for decryption, the actual data path remains idle during that phase).

 The AES unit uses a status register to indicate to the processor when ready to receive the next input data block via the register interface.